 Using transferable skills to find a job that suits you

-You will also need to consider how to communicate your transferrable skills.
+You will also need to consider how to communicate your transferable skills.
 Don’t be put off if you don’t meet all the requirements of the job advertised.
 In some cases, your transferable skills may be more valuable to an employer than a formal qualification.

 For example, if you have previously worked in manufacturing you may have skills with attention to detail, critical thinking, communication, technology and teamwork.